iankronquist/yaz/README.md

 Hacking
 ------
-It's pretty straightforwards to play with, although it's not the most elegant.
+It's pretty straightforwards to play with.
-To make:
+To make (currently broken):
 ```sh
 $ make
 ```